 Originstamp – Trusted Timestamping using Bitcoin

-- a task was completed prior to a certain date.
+- a contract has been signed or a tasks was completed prior to a certain date.

 - a photo or video has been recorded prior to a certain date.

-- an idea for a patent already existed prior to signing a NDA or prior to a certain date.
+- an idea for a patent already existed prior to a certain date, e.g., prior to signing a NDA.

 CitePlag – Citation-based Plagiarism Detection

 Existing software only examines literal text similarity to detect plagiarism, and thus typically fails to detect disguised plagiarism forms, including paraphrases, translations, or idea plagiarism.
 CbPD addresses this shortcoming by additionally analyzing the citation placement in the full-text of documents to form a language-independent semantic “fingerprint” of document similarity.

 CitePlag implements several citation-based algorithms to analyze the citation patterns of publications.
 The screenshot shows two publications visualized in the CitePlag prototype.
 Matching citations are highlighted and connected in a central column for quick document examination.
 The documents share no literal text similarity: the left publication is in English and the right in Chinese.
 However, one can see that the overlap of citations is high, and the order in which sources are cited is nearly identical in several paragraphs.